Here you will find notices, bylaws, council news, contact information and much more.

 The Summer Village of Ghost Lake has sent the Minister of Transportation a letter to request clarification on the recently announced upgrades to Highway 1A.
 Click here to read the letter and the Ministers response.

-Location Super 8 Cochrane
+Location: Super 8 by Wyndham Cochrane

 After considerable discussion over the past year the Disc Golf course has be relocated and is now open again for play.
 Discs are available to borrow in the Library , make sure to return them after usage.
-Please be aware that there are no longer any holes located on the escarpment and make sure to remain on the pathway when walking in that area to protect the enviroment.
+Please be aware that there are no longer any holes located on the escarpment and make sure to remain on the pathway when walking in that area to protect the environment.

 The Upper Bow River Hazard Study assesses and identifies river-related hazards along 118 km of the Bow River, as well as 7 km of Policeman Creek, 1 km of Exshaw Creek, 5 km of Bighill Creek, and 5 km of Jumpingpound Creek.
 The study area extends from Banff National Park to Bearspaw Dam, including through Canmore, Cochrane, Exshaw, Kananaskis Improvement District, Lac des Arcs, Municipal District of Bighorn, Rocky View County, and Stoney Nakoda First Nation.